Parent Representative – Andrea Marchesi

 Outside of school I continue my interest in Art by volunteering at the Art Gallery of WA as a Visitor Information Officer.
 I also assist in the education program if needed.
 Most of my out of school time is consumed with Mullaloo Surf Lifesaving Club.
 I have been on the management group at the club for 5 years and am an accredited SLS official and I also do beach patrols as well as being mum to two competitive sons.

 Co-opted Community Member – Sonia Allin

 My name is Sonia Allin, and my family and I have been part of Scarborough Primary School and the wider community since 2009.
-My children, Mackenzie (Year 12) and Cooper (Year 10) are currently attending Churchlands Senior High School.
+My children, Mackenzie and Cooper, have since moved on to further their education at Churchlands Senior High School.
 Throughout my time at SPS I have been involved in Managing the Canteen, member of the P&C (I was known as the ‘Fund Raising Queen’), a member of the School Council, the background coordinator of the very successful Scarborough Twilight Market, and a current Community Member of the Scarborough Primary School Board.
 I am a Chef by Trade, but currently are self-employed, running my own lawn mowing contracting business.
 I have seen the many challenges that SPS has faced and believe that the School Board, will ensure, that our small dynamic School continues to strive – to grow, develop and excel in educating well rounded successful students.